Autonomous SmartDesk Core Standing Desk Review

 The remaining desk is essentially a single-stage SmartDesk 2 Business Edition, which was an arguably more reliable desk, but still a decidedly “low end” commodity-quality desk.
 Only now at a significantly higher price point.
-We are all aware that the pandemic economy has led to cost increases for all manufacturers, and two rounds of tariffs on Chinese-made goods have increased costs of products like these by 25% as well.
+We are all aware that the pandemic economy has led to cost increases for all manufacturers, and two rounds of tariffs on Chinese-made goods have increased costs of products like these by 25 percent as well.

 At a time when deep ocean freight costs have spiked 8x or more, it’s no surprise that Autonomous, like all their competitors, have had to raise their prices.
 Hiding that by launching an all-new desk line by merely renaming it and giving the website an update?
 That’s just very slick marketing.

 The SmartDesk Core also has slightly increased desktop sizes and color options.
-This includes the five Artists x Autonomous designs that are really cool and definitely a standout feature for this desk.

 These are steps in the right direction but we’re still hesitant to recommend a desk that shares most of its DNA with a predecessor that’s widely been ripped to shreds by countless customers and reviewers on Reddit and elsewhere.